Skip to main content

 kubectl get nodes

-5. For more details, see the Azure AKS documentation.
+For more information, see the Azure AKS documentation.

 Qrvey Platform Namespaces

 Namespaces in Kubernetes help organize and isolate resources within your cluster.
-In a Qrvey deployment, several namespaces are used for different purposes.
+A Qrvey deployment uses several namespaces to separate different components and workloads, making it easier to manage and troubleshoot your Qrvey Platform deployment.

 Tip: You can list all namespaces in your cluster with: